ba-ramirez-tech/csm-workflows-tool/README.md

 ## What This Is

-Travel Workflow is a real business application built for an operating travel company, not a tutorial app.
+Travel Workflow is a real business application built for an operating travel company or Destination Management Company in bespoke travel.
 It manages the full operational lifecycle:

 **lead capture -> discovery -> quotation -> booking -> operations -> client roadbook**

-It also integrates Claude AI to automatically generate personalized travel proposals based on real client context and backend data and rules.
+It also integrates Claude AI to automatically generate personalized travel proposals based on real client context, backend data, and rules.

 ## Key Features